-Beginning Letter Sounds are taught in preschool and in Kindergarten, but to make sure every student has mastered them, we first grade teachers know to always review each letter and its sound/s.
+Beginning letter sounds are taught in preschool and in Kindergarten, but to make sure every student has retained and mastered them, we first grade teachers know to review the letters and their sounds, if needed.

-I told the children, “There are 26 letters of the alphabet.
-And we have a song for every letter ...
-That means we’ll learn a lot of fun, new songs!
+I told the children, “There are 26 letters of the alphabet, and we have a song for every letter ...
+That means we’ll sing a lot of fun, new songs!"

 I sat the Mr. M doll down and picked up the Mr. T doll.